 Please note that even if you have filed a provisional patent application, there can still be risks in publicly disclosing your invention.
-Please see our primer on provisional applications for more information.

 WHEN SHOULD I APPLY FOR PATENT PROTECTION?

 Canada and the United States have adopted a first-to-file patent system.
 A first-to-file system is essentially a race to the patent office.
 This means that the patent application that is filed with the patent office first has priority over a later-filed application claiming the same subject matter.
 For this reason, it is beneficial to apply for patent protection as soon as you have an invention that appears patentable.